yishu-ji/yishu-ji.github.io/_pages/about.md

 <!-- 📢 I'm looking for PhD position in HCI/HAI/VIS starting in Fall 2024!-->

 ## Hello!
 I'm Yishu Ji.
 I am currently a second-year Ph.D. student in [Human-Centered Computing](https://www.cc.gatech.edu/degree-programs/phd-human-centered-computing) at [Georgia Tech](https://www.gatech.edu/).

-Prior to that, I obtained my bachelor's degree in industrial engineering at Tsinghua University, where I was honored to collaborate with [Prof.Yukang Yan](https://yukangyan.info/) in [Pervasive HCI Lab](https://pi.cs.tsinghua.edu.cn/) to explore using gaze behavior data to predict noticeability on motion redirection in VR environment.
-I'm also fortunate to work with [Prof.Jeff Rzeszotarski](https://jeffrz.com) at Cornell University on the application of LLMs on automatic data visualization.
+Prior to that, I obtained my bachelor's degree in industrial engineering at Tsinghua University, where I was honored to collaborate with [Prof.Yukang Yan](https://yukangyan.info/) to explore using gaze behavior data to predict noticeability on motion redirection in VR environment.
+I'm also fortunate to work with [Prof.Jeff Rzeszotarski](https://jeffrz.com) at Cornell University on the application of LLMs for automatic exploratory data analysis.

 I believe that passive sensing data—especially wearables—capture the rhythms of daily life, quietly revealing patterns that shape an individual’s experience.